keisyd/game/README.md

 $gcc *c -lm

-so, I recomend you to, still in the terminal, type
+so, I recommend you to, still in the terminal, type

 $pwd